Emory Faculty Programs

 Admission to the Carlos Museum is free to Emory faculty, staff, and students.
 The Museum offers a variety of programs of interest to the Emory community.

 The collections of the Michael C. Carlos Museum represent an important curricular resource for Emory faculty.
-Comprised of over 16,000 works from the ancient Near East, Egypt, Greece, the ancient Americas, sub-Saharan Africa, and works on paper from the middle ages to the present, the collections offer unique opportunities to engage students in discussions about original works of art and the civilizations that produced them.
+Comprised of over 20,000 works from the ancient Near East, Egypt, Greece and Rome, the Americas, sub-Saharan Africa, South Asia, and works on paper (prints, drawings, and photographs) from the middle ages to the present, the collections offer unique opportunities to engage students in discussions about original works of art and the civilizations that produced them.

-The galleries provide an intimate setting for “out of the classroom” teaching.
-The diverse collections provide points of connection with a variety of disciplines and unique opportunities for interdisciplinary collaboration.
-Faculty in art history, classics, religion, creative writing, dance, anthropology, and the sciences use the collections regularly in their teaching.
-The Museum encourages faculty from all disciplines to take advantage of the teaching opportunities available in the galleries and in the Museum’s classroom space using objects and works on paper from storage.
+The museum enourages faculty to make use of its diverse collections, as well as temporary exhibitions, as primary resources for object-based teaching.
+The galleries provide an intimate setting for “out-of-the-classroom” learning.
+The diverse collections and exhibitions provide points of connection with a variety of disciplines as well as opportunities for interdisciplinary collaboration.
+Faculty in art history, classics, religion, creative writing, dance, anthropology, English, the sciences, and others use the museum's collections and exhibitons regularly in their teaching.

-The Museum works with academic departments on campus to develop public programs of interest to the academic community.
-For a complete listing of these programs, please see the Calendar.
+Museum staff also work with academic departments on campus to develop programs of interest to the academic as well as the Atlanta community.
+For a complete listing of these programs, please see the calendar.

 The Office of the Provost has recognized the Carlos Museum for its commitment to innovative faculty collaborations and to public education.
 Read the article below and watch the video here.